64kramsystem/saveriomiroddi.github.io/_posts/2021-01-19-Quickly-building-a-custom-linux-ubuntu-kernel-with-modified-configuration-kernel-timer-frequency.md

 Now we need to generate the configuration (`.config` file), and optionally modify it.

-Modifications to the kernel configuration should not be performed manually; even a single change like the kernel timer frequency is not a single line change.
+Modifications to the kernel configuration should not be performed manually; even a single change like the kernel timer frequency may not be a single line change.

 Using the kernel source packages (downloaded in the previous section) has the advantage that it includes the changes used by the Ubuntu kernel(s).

-Now we have a few options.
+Now there are a few options to generate and customize the configuration.

 #### Create the default Ubuntu configuration